 When you finish a customization project, you generate a customization package file (.rdar) from the Screen Designer and associate it with a Plus host session.

 Using the Screen Designer command line

 You can use the Screen Designer command line to:

-Create one or more Plus archive files from Screen Designer project files.
+- Create one or more Plus archive files from Screen Designer project files. - Import multiple projects to a current Screen Designer project.